 These prestige copies of first generation SMGs can’t be purchased with certs or station cash.
 To get one of these, you have to complete the auraxium tier of SMG directives.

-Auraxium SMGs have a unique “alive” camouflage shader for showing off, as well as a unique combination of attachments: Extended Mags and HVA.
+Auraxium SMGs have a unique “alive” camouflage shader for showing off, as well as a unique combination of attachments: Extended Mags, Forward Grip and HVA.
 Apart from the scope, you can’t change these attachments, and don’t need to purchase them.
 As a penalty, Auraxium SMGs do not get a velocity benefit from HVA, and they have longer reload.

 While this clearly ranged setup might seem weird for an SMG, consider that base SMGs already have CQC well covered.